wpswings/upsell-order-bump-offer-for-woocommerce/readme.md

 **16) Enable Permalink On WooCoomerce Upsell Product Title And Image**: By enabling the permalink option from the Global Settings your customers can view the bump offer product in detail.
 Customers can click either on the product title or the product image of the bump offer product on the checkout page.
 As a result, the customer will be redirected to a new page to view the complete information.

 **17) Add Custom Image**: This is one of our recent features.
 The admin can change the default order bump offer product image from the funnel setting and replace it with a custom image.

-## WITH THE WOOCOMMERCE ORDER BUMP PLUGIN YOU CAN:

-* Create special upsell smart offers WooCommerce on the checkout page.
-* Customize responsive offer design specifically according to your WooCommerce upsell products.
-* Grow your average order value and customer satisfaction rate.
-* Schedule your bump offers for specific days.
-* Edit your offers in Sandbox mode.
-* Skip bump offers if the offer product is already added to the cart.
-* Offer simple, variable, and subscription products as WooCommerce order bump upsell offers.
-* Track order bumps performance with Upsell Order Bump Sales Reports and Behavioral Analytics.

 Visit [**Upsell Order Bump Offer for WooCommerce Documentation**](https://docs.wpswings.com/upsell-order-bump-offer-for-woocommerce/?utm_source=wpswings-order-bump-doc&utm_medium=order-bump-org-page&utm_campaign=order-bump-doc) to learn more about the features and work of the plugin.